Health Insurance: Choosing the Plan That's Right for You

 US Department of Health and Human Services

-Health insurance glossary.
+Health insurance and Obamacare terms.
 Health Insurance Resource Center website.
-Available at: http://www.healthinsurance.org/glossary.
-Accessed July 31, 2017.
+Available at: https://www.healthinsurance.org/glossary.
+Accessed October 15, 2021.